Use additional Java library

 Note that it is recommended to have ONLY ONE gateway object in your Python application per java resource you wish to access.
 This can be easily achieved by instantiating and starting the resource gateway objects in a single module and then to import these objects instances to any other module that requires it.

-Therefore, one can instantiate the gateway for StackClients
+Therefore, one can instantiate the gateway for StackClients in the following way:

 File: stack_clients_gateway.py